Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     /// <summary>
     /// Owner Read & Server Write Permissions:
     /// You might incorporate some form of reconnection logic that stores a player's state on
-    /// the server side that can be used by the client to reconnect a player if they are
+    /// the server side and can be used by the client to reconnect a player if disconnected
-    /// disconnected unexpectedly.
-In order for the client to let the server know it is the
+    /// unexpectedly.
+In order for the client to let the server know it is the "same client"
-    /// "same client" you create a KeyPairValue for each connected client where the key's value
+    /// you create a KeyPairValue for each connected client where the key's value is written
-    /// is written to the client's ReconnectionKey NetworkVariable.
-Under this scenario, you
+    /// to the client's ReconnectionKey NetworkVariable.
+Under this scenario, you only want
-    /// only want the server capable of writing the value and only want the owner (client) to
+    /// the server to have write permissions and the owner (client) to be synchronized with
-    /// be synchronized with this value.
+    /// this value (read permissions).
     /// </summary>
     public NetworkVariable<ulong> ReconnectionKey = new NetworkVariable<ulong>(default,
     NetworkVariableReadPermission.Owner, NetworkVariableWritePermission.Server);